dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 The answer is that there is an important difference in the CryptoCondition implementation.
 When a CryptoCondition transaction output is spent, the Antara module's code can enforce additional validation logic.
 This is accomplished via an element called the `EVAL` code which is stored in the CryptoCondition's inputs and outputs.
 It will be described more in Heir Module development section.

 This key difference illuminates the power of Antara.
-For example, additional arbitrary module validation code could include validation logic that allows a user to spend the output only at the appropriate time.
+For example, additional arbitrary Antara module validation code could include validation logic that allows a user to spend the output only at the appropriate time.
 The transaction output is spend only once an attempting spending-transaction has the matching fulfillment, and both the CryptoCondition and the Antara module validation code evaluate to `true`.

 Even the basic CryptoCondition features offer more complex logical expressions than a normal Bitcoin script.
 For example, with CC a spending transaction could be required to have signatures from at least `M` of `N` acceptable `pubkeys`.

 As logical conditions and subconditions can be added to a CryptoCondition as desired, the developer can build complex logic that governs the movement of Smart Chain assets. <!--dimxy here we are speaking about basic cryptocoondition lib feature, not the arbitrary module validation code.
 So this phrase is attached to the previous where it is said that basic cryptocondition features allows to build logic expressions on signatures and keys.  --> In this sense, Antara is an advanced evolution of the basic Bitcoin Script security features, such as pubkey or pubkey hash scripts.

-Antara Module validation can accomplish even more to it.<!-- dimxy The Module validation (also called arbitrary code above) can do things more advanced than basic cryptocondition-->  We will examine this possibility further on in the tutorial.
+Antara Module validation can accomplish even more to it.<!-- dimxy The Module validation (also called arbitrary code above) can do things more advanced than basic cryptocondition-->  We will examine this possibility further on in the tutorial. <!-- dimxy maybe that section 'Antara Extensions to CryptoConditions' above to put after the current section as it describes more about the arbitrary validation? -->

 ~~In this section, we became acquainted with the concept of logical conditions that are associated with transaction outputs, and logical fulfillments associated with spending-transactions.
 These two elements make up the rudimentary aspect of a CryptoCondition.~~<!--dimxy moved up where we are speaking about crytpocondtions